GordonHoklinder/remote-print/README.md

 Next, create the file `server_address` using your favourite text editor `vim remote-print/raspberry/server_address` and write there the ssh target (i.e. `username@ip.address.of.the.server`).

+Connect the 3D printer and give the permisions to read and write to the USB port by `sudo chmod 666 /dev/ttyACM0`.

-Install the dependencies by `pip install -r remote-print/raspberry/requirements.txt` (recommended to a virual environment) and run the program `python3 remote-print/raspberry/main_controller.py`.
+Install the dependencies by `pip install -r remote-print/raspberry/requirements.txt` (recommended to install to a virual environment) and run the program `cd remote-print/raspberry/` and `python3 main_controller.py`.

 ## Wrap up